soniacweb/potterworld/README.md

 For the Spells page, we have a filter form consisting of types of spells the user can read through and select.
 We also have a basic search funtionality too.

-A ‘spells from’ input box, which is an input of type text.
-A ‘spells’ select list, which will display a unique list of spells based on the API's listing.
+We used a `spells` from input box, which includes an input of type text, and a `spells` select list, which will display a unique list of spells based on the API's listing.

 The code below is a short excerpt of this: